rufig/spf/spf4root/readme.en.txt

  del_cvs.cmd      - the batch script to delete the CVS-specific files from the
                     distribution.
-Dont use it unless you know what you're doing. envir.spf        - this file specifes the spf environment queried with the ENVIRONMENT? word GPL.html         - license file help.fhlp        - default include for the lib/ext/help.f extension install.bat      - batch script to set/modify/erase SPF registry settings jpf375c.exe      - an older version of SPF used to build itself spf.err          - this file is used by SPF to display the error (THROW) description, if it is absent you'll end up only with an error code if exception occurs spf.eng.err      - the same file in english spf4.exe         - SPF itself ;) spf4.ini         - this file is included as a forth code at SPF startup.
-Place your custom initialization here. whatsnew.txt     - version history whatsnew.eng.txt - same file in emglish
+Dont use it unless you know what you're doing. envir.spf        - this file specifies the spf environment queried with the ENVIRONMENT? word GPL.html         - license file help.fhlp        - default include for the lib/ext/help.f extension manage.bat       - batch script to set/modify/erase SPF registry settings jpf375c.exe      - an older version of SPF used to build itself spf.err          - this file is used by SPF to display the error (THROW) description, if it is absent you'll end up only with an error code if exception occurs spf.eng.err      - the same file in English spf4.exe         - SPF itself ;) spf4.ini         - this file is included as a forth code at SPF startup.
+Place your custom initialization here. whatsnew.txt     - version history whatsnew.eng.txt - same file in English

 DOCUMENTATION

   See the \docs\papers folder.
-The majority of the documentation is in russian now.
-If you need an english version, contact us, maybe the translation will be done.
+The majority of the documentation is in Russian now.
+If you need an English version, contact us, maybe the translation will be done.
 SPF extension (lib/ext/help.f) adds help support to the interpreter.
-It uses fhlp files, which can be converted to HTML for standalone use.
-By default, this is done during the install.
-You can regenerate HTML doc manually by launching makedoc.bat
+It uses fhlp files, which can be converted to HTML for standalone use with manage.bat.
+If you have more questions - ask the at spf-dev mailing list.

 DEVELOPMENT